komsan-k/SCI-103/using-local-VPython/README.md

 | **Google Colab** | Medium | ⭐⭐☆☆☆ | Limited VPython support |
 | **GlowScript VPython** | Very Easy | ⭐⭐⭐⭐⭐ | Best for teaching without installation |

----

-# Recommendation for SCI-103 Physics I

-For developing and demonstrating interactive physics simulations, **Jupyter Notebook** is the recommended environment because it provides reliable 3D visualization and smooth animations.
-If students need to run simulations without installing software, **GlowScript VPython** is an excellent browser-based alternative.